janneshb/SimpleSim.jl/Readme.md

 # SimpleSim.jl

+<b>SimpleSim.jl</b> is a light-weight simulation package for dynamical systems simulation, controller synthesis and testing and robotics.

+Run `import Pkg; Pkg.add("SimpleSim")` from within your Julia environment to install `SimpleSim.jl`.

+## Examples

+Multiple demos in the `examples/` provide a rough but incomplete overview of what `SimpleSim.jl` can do.

+## Credit

+A similar simulation architecture was proposed by [@tuckermcclure](https://www.github.com/tuckermcclure) in [overdot-sandbox](https://github.com/tuckermcclure/overdot-sandbox).

 ## TODO

 - [x] Make sure the data is output as matrices and not a vector of vectors